openmarmot/aws-cft-llama-cpp/README.md

 ### Templates
 - cft-llama-cpp.yaml - (Recommended) this is the original template.
 It uses CPU and is cheaper but slower
-- cft-llama-cpp-gpu.yaml - This uses a NVIDIA GPU and is more expensive.
-It is way faster and way more expensive
+- cft-llama-cpp-gpu.yaml - (Not operational!)
+This uses a NVIDIA GPU and is more expensive.

+The GPU template is no longer working after some recent llama.cpp updates.
+I have updated the code but it is timing out - I think the llama.cpp CUDA compilation time has gone up significantly from older versions.
+It will likely work if you increase the Cloudformation timeout - but the cost of testing and maintaining this template has gotten too high, so I am keeping it as an archive only.

 Note - Both versions are not fully optimized.
 There are a lot of possible variables that can be set when running the server.
 The GPU version in particular could be optimized to offload more layers, and a larger model